 - 1. The completed application form. - 2.
 Official secondary transcript (6 or more semesters) including test records.
 A FINAL TRANSCRIPT IS TO BE SUBMITTED AFTER GRADUATION. - 3.
 Official transcript from each college attended. - 4.
-Report of ACT scores from American College Testing Program.
-Information concerning this program may be obtained by writing American College Testing Program, P.O.
+Report of ACT scores from either the American College Testing Program or the Scholastic Aptitude Test.
+Information concerning the ACT program may be obtained by writing American College Testing Program, P.O.
 Box 168, Iowa City, Iowa 52240, or may be available from the high school guidance department.
-The SAT (Scholastic Aptitude Test) may be accepted in lieu of the ACT. - 5.
+Information concerning the Scholastic Aptitude Test may be obtained by writing the College Board SAT Program, P.O.
+Box 025505, Miami, FL 33102, or may be available from the high school guidance counselor. - 5.
 International students must present a minimum TOEFL score of 173 on the computer based test for regular acceptance.
 Any International Student who cannot present a 173 TOEFL must test through the International Office for placement and may be required to enroll in the ESL program.
 International students also need to submit two recommendation letters from previous teachers.